John-Limb/Ansible-Lab-Automation/README.md

 A. Virtual machines run ubuntu 22.04.
 B. K3S cluster consists of 3 Master nodes and 2 worker nodes.
 C. Block storage for Nodes is handled by Longhorn.
-D. Application deployment is handled by ArgoCD.
+D. Application deployment is handled by Flux.

 ## :lock:&nbsp; Security/Secrets